wordofwarning/wordofwarning.org/current/2018-autumnwinter/makishi/index.md

 #### In Brief
 Join Stacy Makishi to explore — through meditation, ritual, and disco — what it means to be fully alive and fully human.

-Read an interview with Stacy about *The Comforter* in <a href="http://www.thestage.co.uk/features/interviews/2018/performance-artist-stacy-makishi-i-was-visited-by-the-ghost-of-george-michael" target="_blank">The Stage</a>.
+Read interviews with Stacy about *The Comforter* in <a href="http://gcn.ie/interview-wonderful-queer-live-collision-headliner-stacy-makish/" target="_blank">Gay Community News</a> + <a href="http://www.thestage.co.uk/features/interviews/2018/performance-artist-stacy-makishi-i-was-visited-by-the-ghost-of-george-michael" target="_blank">The Stage</a>

 #### Venue + Booking Details
 Date: Wednesday 21 November 2018, 7pm